 Make sure to keep the glasses in a warm room of your house (at least 70 degrees F).
 You’ll start to see tiny roots come out of the nodes in about 2 to 3 weeks.
 They’ll appear white in color.

 How Long Does It Take to Propagate a Pothos Plant

-Keep in mind that not all leaves will root.
-If it’s been several weeks and some of your leaves don’t start rooting, you can simply take them out of the glass and discard.
+Not all leaves will root.
+If it’s been several weeks and some of your leaves haven’t started rooting, just take them out of the glass and discard.

 Transfer the Leaves from Water to Soil To Successfully Propagate a Pothos Plant

-I hope this post was helpful and I hope you know feel equipped to give your pothos plant a good pruning and try your hand at plant propagation!
+I hope you now feel equipped to give your pothos plant a good pruning!